-[17] The City submitted its Beltline "A" Class Commercial Condo Sales analysis (Exhibit R1, p.26), comprising 13 properties, all of which are common to the Complainant's study.
+[12] The City submitted its Beltline "B" Class Commercial Condo Sales analysis (Exhibit R1, p.38), comprising five properties, two of which are common to the Complainant's study.
 The City's analysis is time adjusted, and includes psf figures for each comparable minus the respective titled parking stall value.
 The Respondent argued that since these stalls can be separately sold, their value must be removed from the original price.
-Reviewing the time adjusted data minus the parking, the City's mean/median values are \$418.26 psf and \$439.14 psf respectively.
+Reviewing the time adjusted data minus the parking, the City's mean/median values are \$400.63 psf and \$379.20 psf respectively.
+The Respondent noted that the subject is assessed at \$383 psf, which includes a \$25,000 deduction for titled parking.

-[18] The Respondent objected to the Complainant's use of only one sale to derive the requested value, given the sufficient sample size available.
-Noting the City's mandate to calculate mass appraisal assessment valuation, the Respondent argued that it's more equitable and fair to use all "A" quality Beltline sales, rather than just the one relied upon by the Complainant.
+- [13] The Respondent objected to the Complainant's use of only two sales to derive the requested value, given the larger sample size available.
+Noting the City's mandate to calculate mass appraisal assessment valuation, the Respondent argued that it's more equitable and fair to use all the "B" quality Beltline sales, rather than just the two relied upon by the Complainant. - [14] The Respondent also noted that the Complainant's comparable data does not include an analysis for the exclusion of titled parking in the building, which renders the Complainant's figures and conclusions erroneous.